drduh/YubiKey-Guide/README.md

     yubikey-personalization
 ```

 **Note** `hopenpgp-tools` is no longer part of the latest Debian stable package repositories.
-To install it, go to [https://packages.debian.org/sid/hopenpgp-tools](https://packages.debian.org/sid/hopenpgp-tools) to select your architecture (likely `amd64`) and then an ftp server.
+To install it, go to [https://packages.debian.org/sid/hopenpgp-tools](https://packages.debian.org/sid/hopenpgp-tools) to select the correct architecture (likely `amd64`) and then an ftp server.

 Edit `/etc/apt/sources.list` and add the ftp server: